cedadev/tech-blog/_posts/datapoint/2025-06-24-ceda-datapoint.md

 The best and most encourageable use case for DataPoint for the time being is for quicklooks and brief analysis of data within the STAC catalog, as well as its use as a data locator.
 Users are advised to identify key parameters of the dataset they are accessing (i.e item identifier or path to data files), to ensure reusability of any data analysis methods being performed.
 Future DataPoint updates will involve enabling easier sharing and saving of searches which are reusable and fit with the FAIR data principles.

 With that being said, now is a great opportunity to start using DataPoint for locating and quickly accessing data within CEDA as this method of data retrieval is becoming increasingly common within the wider climate data landscape.
 User-provided feedback can directly impact new feature releases on a short timescale as this project is in active development, especially since this is a CEDA-developed package which mostly caters for CEDA-centric use cases.
+The CEDA DataPoint API has now been added to the JASMIN Standard Computing Environment (JASPY) Module.

 To summarise:
  - DataPoint is developed directly by CEDA to serve the user community, so CEDA-centric use cases can be catered directly with features requested by the community.